Tutoriel & patron | Sac banane en cuir - 2 tailles

 • Pass the 60 cm strap through the sliding buckle and one end of the clip buckle.

-• Pass the end of the lanyard back through the sliding loop (as pictured)
+• Pass the end of the strap through the sliding buckle (as pictured)

-• Then, tie the end of the strap with a rivet.
+• Then, attach the end of the strap with a rivet.

-• Insert the second part of the clip buckle on the 40 cm strap.
+• Insert the second part of the clip buckle onto the 40 cm strap.

-• Then, sew the ends of the strap directly onto the banana in place of the tabs (right sides together and straps inwards).
-Leave the strap protruding a few millimeters on the sides.
+• Then, sew the ends of the strap directly onto the banana in place of the tabs (right side against right side and straps facing inwards).
+Leave a few millimetres of strap protruding on the sides.

 pass strap sliding buckle